ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 # Develop `Token` web component
 It's time for fun!
-While coding, the server will auto-refresh the `index.html`, so you can keep track on the changes.
+While coding, the server will auto-refresh the `index.html`, so you can keep track of the changes.

 <br>

 ## 1. Clean up (Token.hbs, Token.css, Token.ts)
-Each components' package comes with a demo web component with certain functionality.
-The first step is to cleanup for a fresh start.
+Each components package comes with a demo web component with certain functionality.
+The first step is to do cleanup for a fresh start.

 <br>